Proper story's supposed to start at the beginning...

 Far East: Ura, a country with vaguely defined borders whose citizens mostly live underground.

-Foreshadowing: Several of Rucks' remarks at Prosper Bluff and his line at the Rippling Walls when the Gasfella shows up foreshadow the reveal that his narration all along was him telling the story to Zia while the Kid is off fighting the final battle.
-A couple of lines also foreshadow Zulf's Face Heel Turn.
+Several of Rucks' remarks at Prosper Bluff and his line at the Rippling Walls when the first Gasfella shows up foreshadow the reveal that his narration all along was him telling the story to Zia while the Kid is off fighting the final battle.
+A couple of lines also foreshadow Zulf's Face-Heel Turn.

-A subtle one is Ruck's line at the end of the Kid's dream.
-He says he would like to think he will never forget everything the kid has done, but the way he says it make it seem like a "but..." on the end.
+A subtle one is Ruck's line at the end of the Kid's Dream.
+He says he would like to think he will never forget everything the Kid has done, but the way he says it make it seem like there's a "but..." at the end.

 Friendly Enemy: Zulf bears no hostility against The Kid and Zia.
 His grudge is with Rucks, and everything he and the Mancers helped create.